BithreenGirlen/LuminaPrognosisPlayer/README.md

 | Up | Move on to the next folder. |
 | Down | Move on to the previous folder. |

-- The text will be rendered with `游明朝` font installed under Windows system folder.
+- The text will be rendered with installed `游明朝` font.

 ## External libraries
 - [JSON for Modern C++ v3.11.3](https://github.com/nlohmann/json/releases/tag/v3.11.3)